key4hep/k4geo/FCCee/IDEA/compact/README.md

 IDEA_o1_v03
 ------------

-Based on o1_v02 but replacing the drift chamber (o1, v01) for the lightweight implementation based on twisted tubes (o1, v02), and Add a detailed version of the muon system.
-Production threshold and step limit physics have to be tuned
+Based on o1_v02 but replacing the drift chamber (o1, v01) for the lightweight implementation based on twisted tubes (o1, v02).
+NB: production threshold and step limit physics have to be tuned for the drift chamber.
+July 2024: Added a detailed version of the muon system.